patrickfav/bcrypt/README.md

 // $2b$06$GskjDDM9oejRN8pxNhiSZuIw/cnjbsNb8IfWGd3TFQXtRfKTN95r.
 ```

+For example the [PHP implementation of bcrypt](http://php.net/manual/en/function.password-hash.php) will return hashes with version `$2y$`.
 By using `BCrypt.withDefaults()` it will default to version `$2a$`.
 The older `$2$` version is not supported.
 For advanced use cases you may add your own version by providing a version identifier and a custom message formatter
 as well as parser.